-- BranchCache Distributed Cache feature is not available in this version.
+- The BranchCache Distributed Cache feature is not available in this version.

-- Subsystem for Unix-based Applications is not available in this version.
+- The subsystem for Unix-based Applications is not available in this version.

 - Support for the Multilingual User Interface packages is not available in Windows 7 Professional version.
-You cannot use multi-languages interface on your computer in Windows 7 Professional.
+You cannot use a multi-language interface on your computer in Windows 7 Professional.

 - Virtual desktop infrastructure (VDI) enhancements are not supported in this version of Windows 7.

-- Virtual desktop infrastructure (VDI) licensed is not available.
+- A virtual desktop infrastructure (VDI) license is not available.

-- VHD(a file format which represents the virtual hard drive, HDD)booting.
+- VHD(a file format that represents the virtual hard drive, HDD)booting.